-This happens less with with options because all you can loose is the amount you paid for the put option when you bought it.
+This happens less with options because all you can lose is the amount you paid for the put option when you bought it.

 Hedging Stocks with Futures Conclusion

 Hedging a stock portfolio with futures can be a great way to protect yourself against downturns in the market.
-Bear markets are, unfortunately a realty for all stock investors.
+Bear markets are, unfortunately, a reality for all stock investors.

 Hedging with futures can be a sensible way to lower your investment risk.